Give Your Bulletin Board a Heart!

 No one tore them up, threw them in the garbage, or crushed them up and tossed them at each other.
 Not a single child wrote a silly or negative note and dropped it in the box.

 Every note was filled out with the sentiments we had hoped for.
 The students understood what we wanted and they seemed proud of every little note they wrote!

 The best notes were from one student to the other and some were very specific.
 It was endearing to see how highly they thought of their peers.

-Our bulletin board was a proud display of notes from teachers to other teachers, teachers to their student and vice versa and quite often, a note from children to one of their family members.
+Our bulletin board was a proud display of notes from teachers to other teachers, teachers to their students and vice versa and quite often, a note from children to one of their family members.
 We rotated the precious notes every few weeks and never ran out of notes to place on the board all year long.

 KUDOS TO YOU

 Would you like to start an Appreciation Station of your own?